-Ingrown toenails occur when the corners of the toenail dig into the skin.
-If the skin is broken it can lead to infection.
+Ingrown toenails occur when the edge of a toenail digs into the skin.
+If the skin is penetrated it can lead to infection.
 With repeated infection, the skin may grow over the toenail, resulting in a large, swollen, tender mass.

 Ingrown toenails are usually caused by cutting toenails too short.
 They can be hereditary, but may also be caused by pressure from tight shoes, trauma, or fungal infections.

 Treatment for ingrown toenails ranges from conservative foot soaks, gently cutting back the corner of the affected nail with a very small nipper, or surgery (see below for more info).
 We may also prescribe antibiotics if the area is infected.

 MORE ABOUT INGROWN TOENAIL SURGERY

 We often recommend ingrown toenail surgery for patients who suffer from recurrent ingrown toenails.
 The procedure is safe, minimally invasive and has a very good success rate.
 Most patients who have the procedure done will never experience regrowth.
 The chance that your ingrown toenail will regrow is minute.
 It can be performed on adolescents.
 It can be performed on multiple sides at the same time.

 We understand that the aesthetic look of your nail is very important.
 We try to take off as little as possible.
 Your nail should still look like a normal nail after the procedure.
 The chiropodist will be able to show you how much of the nail will need to be removed during your first consultation.
 We remove enough of the nail that is needed so that it won't regrow after the surgery, but also that the nail will look as normal as possible.